Royal Australian Armoured Corps Association Inc. (Victorian Branch) A0023458C

 The Association may provide welfare services to its members and scholarships to their dependants from time to time as appropriate.

-Charlie Walsh RAACA (Vic) Scholarship
+Charlie Walsh and Gordon Davidson RAACA (Vic) Scholarship

-The first of the new Charlie Walsh scholarships for secondary school attendance was formally presented by the wife of the late Charlie Walsh, Alleyne Walsh, with a cheque for $300 to Ethan Branagan, grandson of our President, Peter Branagan OAM.
-Applications for the scholarships have closed for the year but if you want more information, go to the Scholarships tab on the Administration page here on our website.
+The second round of the new Charlie Walsh and Gordon Davidson scholarships for secondary school attendance was formally presented at the Christmas picnic in 2024.
+Applications for the scholarships close at the end of April each year but if you want more information, go to the Scholarships tab on the Administration page here on our website.

 Tanks for the memories